Trends in the Association Space

 What follows in this section is an excerpt from the beginning of the report.

-At the core of this report is a non-statistical online survey of membership organizations conducted from October 11 to November 11, 2016, which received 159 qualifying responses.
+At the core of this report is a non-statistical online survey of membership organizations for which 159 qualifying responses were received.
 (For demographic data about the survey respondents’ organizations, see Appendix A. See Appendix B for the raw survey data, parts of which are cited throughout the report.)
 We offered this definition of social technologies at the beginning of the survey to normalize responses:

 For the purposes of this survey, social technologies are any technology that enables users to communicate with each other over the Internet or cellular networks and share text, audio, graphics, video, etc. Popular examples of social technology include, but are not limited to, discussion boards, Twitter, social networks like Facebook and LinkedIn, and private online communities.